Bullet Journaling is something you may or may not heard of! If you are the type that likes to keep a journal, I'd suggest you read on!

 There are lots of horses in the horse world with trailer loading issues.
 Should this be a deal breaker?
 Or is it easily fixed?

 Warm spring days make it tempting to bathe our horses.
 We need to make sure it is warm enough for them before we go ahead and do it, though!
-Here's some advice to help you decide whether to bathe or just groom our horses.
+Here's some advice to help you decide if you should bathe your horse or just groom him when it's too cold.

 An update on how our new house pig, Samson is doing and some of the things we have learned from him.